mahirshahriar1/CSE-327-Enterprise-Resource-Planning/README.md

 ## 4. Run the Project

--  Run the following command to start the ERP system: `go run main.go` (or adjust this command to match your project's startup command).
+-  Run the following command to start the ERP system: `go run main.go` or `make run`

 ## 5. Access the System

-- Once the application has started, access the ERP system via your web browser at `http://localhost:8080` (or the appropriate address/port specified by your application).
+- Once the application has started, access the ERP system via your web browser at `http://localhost:8080` (or the appropriate address/port specified).